panosoft/slate-test-entities/readme.md

 #### Internal Dictionary

 The purpose of this dictionary is to allow the combining of simple CRUD mutations in higher-level API, e.g. to create `Multiple Events` in a `Transaction`.
-It's values are of type `InternalFunction`.
+It's values are of type `CommandPartFunction`.

 This dictionary has the following default keys: